TejasQ/serverless-workshop/README.md

 - Authentication: next-auth
 - Data storage: [Xata](https://xata.io)

+## The Serverless Providers

+- Hosting: Vercel
+- Datastore: Xata

+## Let's Also Talk About

+- Log drains and debugging
+- How Next.js is _serverless_
+- CloudFlare workers vs. Vercel Edge Functions

 ## Feature Set

 Here are the features we'll implement.
 We don't have to do all of them, but we do what has the greatest learning potential.